HPC Architecture Explained

 The HPC network component enables communication and data exchange among the various nodes within the HPC system.

 HPC networks focus on achieving high bandwidth and low latency.
-Different technologies, topologies, and optimization strategies are utilized to support the rapid transfer of large volumes of data between nodes.
+Various technologies, topologies, and optimization strategies are used to support the rapid transfer of large volumes of data between nodes.

 HPC Scheduler